ongardie/cubicle/README.md

   new environments that depend on this package will be seeded with the listed packages.

+- `test.sh`: An executable that is run in a clean environment to sanity check the package output files.
+The test environment is seeded with the package's dependencies, the package output files, and the package source directory (except `update.sh`).

 These files and any other files in the package directory are injected into the work directory of the package builder environment.